The Lawyers At The San Diego Dui Attorney Can Help Guide You Through The Often Complex Dui Process.

 If your BAC is higher than 0.08%, you will receive an additional charge of driving with an excessive blood alcohol concentration (California Vehicle Code 23152b).

 During the arrest, you should also be informed that your driver’s license will be suspended in 30 days, and you will be issued a pink form that serves as your temporary license until the suspension goes into effect.
 Your state-issued driver’s license will be confiscated.
 Depending on the situation, you may be released after agreeing, in writing, to appear in court on a specific date or on bail.

 A DUI report will then be submitted to the local prosecutor by the arresting officer.
 The prosecutor can then decide whether to formally charge you with a DUI or to abstain from filing charges.

 STAGE 3: Hiring your California DUI Lawyer

 Many find this stage of the process to be intimidating and confusing, which is why the lawyers at the San Diego DUI Attorney Law Firm dedicate considerable time to speaking directly with you about the unique aspects of your case, and formulating a strong defense.

 At this point, you will be given the option to hire a DUI defense attorney, accept representation from a public defender, or represent yourself.
 Unless you have specialized training as a California DUI attorney, it is strongly recommended that you do not represent yourself.
 You may find yourself overwhelmed and intimidated by the complex legal process, leaving yourself vulnerable to a weak defense.

 If you are financially eligible to receive the services of a public defender (PD), you take several risks in doing so.
-Many public defenders are knowledgable about the DUI process, but they have a very limited amount of time to dedicate to your case and even less resources to formulate a worthwhile defense.
-Additionally, public defenders are randomly assigned to your case, not giving you the freedom to choose someone you know and trust.
+Many public defenders are knowledgeable about the DUI process, but they have a very limited amount of time to dedicate to your case, and even less resources to formulate a worthwhile defense.
+Additionally, public defenders are randomly assigned to your case, which does not give you the freedom to choose someone you know and trust.
 Public defenders may also have relationships with prosecutors and judges.